 Prior to arrival in Alaska, travelers must complete the State of Alaska Travel Declaration Form online and submit.
 Travelers must print a copy or have electronic proof with them at the port of entry and follow the protocols based on their COVID-19 test status.
 Paper copies will be available to complete at ports of entry.
 Travelers will be provided a voucher for a COVID-19 test in the instances they need to be tested upon arrival or be re-tested if a second test is required, and will receive educational materials about limiting exposure while in the state.

 Statewide restrictions have been removed for traveling on the road system within the state, but travel to or from remote communities off of the road system is still prohibited except for critical personal needs or to provide critical infrastructure services.
 Travelers are also advised to check with local jurisdictions as they may have individual requirements for traveling to and in respective communities.

 For those already in the state, many Alaska tourism businesses are opening under the Reopen Alaska Responsibly plan.
 Guidance for lodges, campsites, museums, restaurants and more was provided as part of the State of Alaska’s Phase 3 and 4 plans on May 22.

-While we do not know the extent and duration of the current situation, we encourage you to stay in touch with your travel providers or travel agent to discuss the advantages of postponing your trip in lieu of canceling.
-Tourism businesses are continuing to take bookings into the future with full understanding that they may need to be further postponed.
-Alaska – and the families, businesses, and communities that benefit from Alaska tourism – are here for you and will work with you to ensure your dream trip to Alaska becomes a reality.
+We encourage you to stay in touch with your travel providers to discuss their opening schedule and health and safety protocols before cancelling or postponing your trip.
+Alaska – and the families, businesses and communities that benefit from Alaska tourism – are here for you and will work with you to ensure your dream trip to Alaska becomes a reality.